einars/tomate/README.txt

 ======================

 To run the applet, simply launch tomate.py: ./tomate.py.

+You can also install it globably on your system using the provided install script.
+The command to launch is then "tomate" (without the .py).

-If you like it, I suggest adding it to the startup applications of your desktop environment.
+If you like it, I would suggest adding it to the startup applications of your desktop environment.